-The Junior Common Room (JCR) has two elected Welfare Representatives (one male and one female) and a team of trained Peer Support Counsellors, some of whom will be resident at Rectory Road.
+The Junior Common Room (JCR) has two elected Welfare Representatives (one male and one female) who are trained as Peer Supporters.
 Find out who the JCR representatives are at the JCR website: www.orieljcr.org.

 9.6.
 Postgraduate Welfare Support